SACAGAMA/Privacy-Policy/README.md

 We collect information about you or provided by you in the following ways:

-**Information You Provide** Online visitors typically provide information to Blizzard through one of the following ways: (1) account registration, (2) ranking services and achievement system, or (3) customer service customer or technical support.
+**Information You Provide** Online visitors typically provide information to SACAGAMA through one of the following ways: (1) account registration, (2) ranking services and achievement system, or (3) customer service customer or technical support.
 The information collected may consist of your name, username, country of residence and email address.
 This information is not necessary in order to access our websites; however, if you do not provide it, you will not be able to use certain services or features that require registration.

 **Information we obtain or generate from your use of our games or services.**We collect information related to your gameplay or activity in the games, the services you use and how you use them, as well as your devices and activities when you install or access our services.